curl/everything-curl/curl-users.md

 ### Open Source

-The project being Open Source and very liberally licensed means that just about anyone can redistribute curl in source format or built into binary form.
+The project being Open Source and liberally licensed means that just about anyone can redistribute curl in source format or built into binary form.

 ### Counting downloads